 - Not all condo communities qualify for FHA and/or VA loans.
 So be sure to get pre-approved for your loan before you start looking AND talk to your lender about the options for a low down payment with AND without FHA!
 (Need a lender?
 Call me – I have some excellent referrals for you!
 916-768-0127)

 My Pinterest board dedicated to Condominimums, Half-Plexes, etc. has quite a few resources pinned to it in addition to some fun luxury condos eye candy.
 It can be quite handy when you are looking for a condo to buy or have one to put up for sale.
 Click here to take a peek.

 Looking for Condos for Sale in Roseville-Sacramento California Area?

-If you are thinking of buying a condominium house in the Placer or Sacramento County area, give me a buzz at 916-768-0127 or connect with me on Facebook.
-I’ll be glad to help you with all your real estate needs.
+If you are thinking of buying a home of any kind in Roseville CA or our surrounding Sacramento Placer area, give me a buzz at 916-768-0127.
+I'll be glad to help you with all your real estate needs.